All You Need to Know About DNS Spoofing to Keep Your Organization Safe

 Both typosquatting and homograph attacks are based on techniques that use similar-looking website names to trick users into visiting them.
 However, the main distinction is that in typosquatting the attackers fool victims by counting on normal typographical mistakes typically made when typing a URL, while in homograph spoofing, the perpetrator deceives the victims by registering a malicious website which may look identical to the original one.

-To stay protected against DNS threats, we suggest you monitor any changes related to your DNS records and digital certificates.
+For DNS spoofing prevention, we suggest you monitor any changes related to your DNS records and digital certificates.
 What’s more, you can also choose to deploy DNSSEC (Domain Name System Security Extensions), which will enhance the DNS authentication process through digital signatures using public-key cryptography.
 Last, but not least, use a DNS filtering solution like Thor Foresight Enterprise that hunts, prevents, detects, and blocks threats at the traffic-level.

 As I’ve already indicated, traditional defenses don’t offer protection against DNS attacks.
 But thanks to its Machine Learning-driven DNS filtering system, HeimdalTM Security brings you full DNS protection and malware blocking.
 Contact us today at email@example.com if you’d like to learn more.